iamh2o/rgbw_colorspace_converter/README.md

     easy_install cherrypy

 Don't worry too much if you can't get some of the dependencies to install - you'll still be able to run the software, just with some features missing.
 Python and Processing are the most important parts if you just want to write shows.

 ## Getting Started

 First, check out the repository:

-       	hg clone THISREPO
+    git clone git@github.com:pyramidscheme/pyramidtriangles.git

-The simulator lives in the 'Simulators/TriangleSimulator/' directory.
-Open the file 'TriangleSimulator.pde' in Processing, and run it.
+The simulator lives in the `Simulators/TriangleSimulator/` directory.
+Open the file `TriangleSimulator.pde` in Processing, and run it.

 To start the lighting software talking to the simulator:

-	!! python go_tri.py --simulator
+	python go_tri.py --simulator

 You can also specify which show to run by using the name of the show: